 The Republican Congress, emboldened by Trump, will wage their war on wildlife more aggressively than ever in recent history.
 Call your senator and let them know that you, as a constituent, strongly oppose any rollbacks of the Endangered Species Act or any stripping of protections from wildlife or plants at the behest of corporate interests.

 Check out our comprehensive list of all Senate office phone numbers.

 4. Demand a stop to attacks on women and wildlife.

 Trump's first executive action after the historic Women's March was to reinstate the global gag rule, restricting access to reproductive healthcare and putting women's lives at risk — and sending a clear message that Trump won't hesitate to pass policies that harm women, people of color and the planet.
 Congress can overturn the global gag rule.
 But as soon as the current session of Congress convened Jan.
 3, it began attacking women's rights and the environment.

 We need to stand together and keep the momentum of the Women's March going.
 Email your representatives to demand that they block any attempt to roll back access to reproductive healthcare.

-The historic Women’s March that brought together millions of people in peaceful protest of the inauguration of Donald Trump has launched a campaign — with the full support of the Center, a partner — to engage the public in the political process.
-Now the Women’s March has launched a new campaign: 10 Actions in the First 100 Days.
+The historic Women's March that brought together millions of people in peaceful protest of the inauguration of Donald Trump has launched a campaign — with the full support of the Center, a partner — to engage the public in the political process.
+The Women's March is still mobilizing activists with a new campaign: 10 Actions in the First 100 Days.